|

-Curt Flood’s
+Curt Flood’s Cap

-Cap The scene: the 7th and deciding game of the 1968
+The scene: the 7th and deciding game of the 1968

 World Series between the St. Louis Cardinals and

-the Detroit Tigers.
-The defending champion Cardinals
+Detroit Tigers.
+The Cardinals, the defending champions,

 With two out in the Detroit seventh, Norm Cash